 You will be met at Gonggar Airport by your Tibetan guide.
 After immigration formalities, you will be driven to Lhasa (3650 meters).
 It takes around 45 minutes to reach the old city.
-After checking in at your hotel, you are advised to take rest and take it easy.
+After checking in at your hotel, you are advised to take rest.
 Drink plenty of fluids and let your body get used to Lhasa’s high altitude.
-Note: There is no program arranged for today..
+Note: There is no fixed program arranged for today. .

 You will be transferred to the airport in time to catch your flight home..

 The best time for this tour is from April to November.
-Between April and November the average temperature ranges form 15-25 degrees Celsius and the skies are generally clear and blue.
-From July to August though there can be the odd shower during the day.
+Between April and November the average temperature ranges from 15-25 degrees Celsius and the skies are generally clear and blue.
+From July to August, there can be the odd shower during the day.
 The nights, however, can be very cold and temperatures can drop below 0 degrees Celsius.